Teun/SnappetChallenge/README.md

 If you didn't install .Net Core yet, please do so: [Install .Net Core](https://www.microsoft.com/net/core).
 Also make sure node and npm is installed.

-After this you can open the solution in the latest Visual Studio 2015 and press F5.
+After this you can open the solution in the latest Visual Studio 2015.
+Because we have 2 apps, we need to start multiple projects:
+- Right click the solution, select Properties
+- Choose 'Multiple startup projects'.
+- Set the Api and WebApp 'action' to 'Start'.

+Now the app can be started by pressing F5.
 The Webapp will probably tell that the dependencies are not installed.
 This is a bug, they're probably installed.

 To use the command line, please follow these steps: